eModbus/eModbus/README.md

 For a description please see the related calls above in the ModbusClientRTU section and the ``addRequest`` call descriptions in the common section.

 ## ModbusServer
-ModbusServer (aka slave) allows you to concentrate on the server functionality - data provision, manipulation etc. -, while the library will do the communication part.
+ModbusServer (aka slave) allows you to concentrate on the server functionality - data provision, manipulation etc. -, while the library will take care of the communication part.

-You will write callback functions to handle requests for accepted function codes and register those with the ModbusServer.
-All requests matching one of the registered callbacks will lead to these callbacks being called to get a response, that in turn is sent back to the requester.
+You write callback functions to handle requests for accepted function codes and register those with the ModbusServer.
+All requests matching one of the registered callbacks will be forwarded to these callbacks.
+In the callback, you generate the response that will be returned to the requester.

-Any request for a function code without one of your callbacks registered for it will be answered by an ``ILLEGAL_FUNCTION_CODE`` response automatically.
+Any request for a function code without one of your callbacks registered for it will be answered by an ``ILLEGAL_FUNCTION_CODE`` or ``INVALID_SERVER`` response automatically.

 ### Basic use
 Here is an example of a Modbus server running on WiFi, that reacts on function codes 0x03:``READ_HOLD_REGISTER`` and 0x04:``READ_INPUT_REGISTER`` with the same callback function.